 Ministry Designs’ features are pretty standard.
 They include blogging tools, podcasts, and video backgrounds.
 Its templates are appealing, if not totally cutting edge in terms of design.
 All-in-all, there’s nothing to write home about, but lots of helpful features to get you started.

 Before signing up, make sure you’re happy making an investment – Ministry Designs is only a viable option if you have $1,020 ready to pay upfront.
 You pay $1,000 as a one-time fee, then $20 per month for hosting.
 This does mean you’re not locked into a contract, but this pricing is pretty steep compared to other builders.

 Nucleus promises to be an all-in-one central hub for your church, inspiring action from your followers.
 Its mission revolves around “Next Steps” to keep new and existing members engaged and active with your church.

 While building a central hub may sound complicated, Nucleus makes it easy for everyone with its drag-and-drop design tools and app integrations.

-However, all this convenience comes at a price – for the whole package, Nucleus Complete, you’ll need a spare $125 per month.
+However, all this convenience comes at a price – for the whole package, you’ll need a spare $199 per month.
 The website builder on its own costs $99 per month, so we definitely recommend making use of Nucleus’ 30-day free trial first!

-By now, you should know which of these six builders is the rock you’ll build your church website upon.
+By now, you should know which of these five builders is the rock you’ll build your church website upon.